battle-tactics-strategies

 Legacy and Influence on Medieval Warfare

-Norman encirclement strategies influenced military thinking well beyond their own era.
-The system of building siege fortifications became standard practice in the Crusader states, adopted by the Kingdom of Jerusalem at sieges such as Acre (1189–1191).
-The use of combined land and naval blockades was copied by English kings in their wars in France during the Hundred Years' War.
+Norman encirclement strategies influenced military thinking long after their kingdoms merged with surrounding cultures.
+The system of building siege fortifications became standard practice in the Crusader states, adopted at sieges such as Acre (1189–1191).
+The use of combined land and naval blockades was copied by English kings during the Hundred Years’ War.
+The Norman emphasis on mobility and intelligence foreshadowed later developments in medieval logistics, and their combined-arms tactics prefigured the operational art of the late Middle Ages.

 Conclusion